 Waiting period for Computer-based English assessment rewrites

 If you do not meet the assessment standard you are encouraged to take the opportunity to upgrade your skills in ELLA or ENGU courses.
 You must wait until at least the final drop date (approximately week 9) of the following semester before retaking the Computer-based English assessment.

 You may attempt the Computer-based English assessment a maximum of twice in two years.
 However, if you first take the ELLA or ENGU assessment, without having attempted the Computer-based English assessment, you will be eligible to take the Computer-based English assessment only once.
 The ELLA or ENGU assessment counts as the first attempt, and the Computer-based English assessment counts as the second.

 Alternately, if you take the Computer-based English assessment first, and then attempt the ELLA or ENGU assessment, you will not be eligible to take the Computer-based English assessment again.
 The Computer-based English assessment counts as the first attempt, and the ELLA or ENGU assessment(s) will count as the second.

-Visit our Testing Schedules and Booking page find out how to book an assessment, and when your assessment is available.
+Visit our How to Book an Assessment test page find out how to book an assessment.
 Please note that registration or cancellation of assessment must be done 24 (business) hours in advance of the scheduled date and time.